 Previously, we looked at how to delete all the media for a WhatsApp chat, be it an individual or group chat.
 While I was writing that tutorial, it occurred to me that someone may also need to delete only certain media types while keeping the rest.

 Now we know WhatsApp categorizes media in one of the following groups: Images, Videos, Animated GIFs, Audio and Documents.

-So for instance you may want to delete all the videos in a chat but keep the images, animated GIFs and audio messages.
-Or perhaps you may want to delete everything but keep your documents.
+So for instance, one may want to delete all the videos in a chat but keep the images, animated GIFs and audio messages.
+Or perhaps they may want to delete everything but keep the documents.

-These and other combinations are all possible.
+These and other combinations are all possible to accomplish.
 What’s even better, unlike the clear and delete chat options, deleting media this way makes it possible for you to keep your chat messages and group conversations while getting rid of any media type.

 Let’s take a look on how to do this on WhatsApp for Android.

 - Open WhatsApp and from its menu select Settings.